 5 Challenges for Lean Implementation will help explain the reasons why Lean may be failing on your construction jobsite.
+Learn why Lean is hard to implement in practice.
 Lean expert and author Keyan Zandy explains.

 5 Challenges for Lean Implementation – 5 Reasons Lean Is Failing on Your Jobsite